nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 12.md

 Alright.
 Cool.
 Cool.
 Cool.
 So you get back over to that corridor and start start going down it, and it is, there's some stair steps that go down to a, a stone well, not a stone, but a thick wooden door at the bottom of the stairs.

-Check it, Carson.
-So Carson, or not car Kahir, you were scouting.
+Check it, Karsten.
+So Karsten, or not car Cahir, you were scouting.
 So, go ahead and roll a perception down there.
 Am I too close to the door?
 No.

 You're fine.
 I don't wanna die.
 My mouth is broken.
 Oh, no. Why is this always I got a lot of privacy going on here.